ro-sanda/Z--explorer/README.md

-Download main directory into your system.
+Download main directory */Z'-explorer/* into your system.
 To start, set on */lib/* folder and run *make*.
 No aditionally steps are required.
+Repeat the same procedure when using the alternative version of the software (download */Z'-explorer-BR/* instead).

 The script runs on C++.